warren-bank/mirror-XMail-mail-server/Readme.txt

 	domain		= domain name ( must be handled by the server ) mlusername	= mailing list username
-	mailaddress	= mail address to add to the mailing list "mlusername@domain"
+	mailaddress	= mail address to add to the mailing list "mlusername@domain" perms		= user permissions ( R or RW )

+	When  perms  is not specified the default is RW.
 	The result will be a RESSTRING.